lubomir-brindza/nautilus-typeahead/README.md

 # nautilus-typeahead

-**TL;DR:** This is a pre-built Ubuntu PPA package restoring the type-to-seek (typeahead) functionality which was removed in upstream Nautilus, so you don't need to patch it in yourself.
+**TL;DR:** This repository contains a patch file that is used to build a Ubuntu PPA package of nautilus with restored type-to-seek (typeahead) functionality.

 ## What's new

+Version for Ubuntu 23.10 Mantic Minotaur is finally up!

 Nautilus has gone through a major rewrite and a new patch reintroducing the type-ahead functionality was written from scratch; it might take a little time to adjust; see the FAQ.